Let's Get Harry: Production

 In the director's cut of the film, Mark Harmon does not make an appearance of any kind until the final rescue sequence.
 Prior to the planned release, Harmon's popularity grew dramatically due to his work on St. Elsewhere and being named "Sexiest Man Alive" by People magazine, and the producers wanted to make Harmon more at the center of the story over Rosenberg's objection.
 Additional footage was shot featuring Harmon's abduction and being held as a hostage.
 As a result, Rosenberg renounced the film, deciding to be credited as Alan Smithee.

 Release

 The film was released on October 31, 1986, in 133 theatres regionally in the United States and grossed $140,980 for the weekend.

 Home media

-Let's Get Harry is currently only available on VHS and LaserDisc, it has not been released on DVD.
+For many years, Let's Get Harry was only available on VHS and LaserDisc without a DVD release.
+In 2024, Viavision released a limited-edition Blu-ray release of the film.